VAkarsh20/CS410CourseProject/database/README.md

 * Metadata about movies (titles, crew, genre, etc) from IMDB
 * Textual descriptions of movies (reviews, summary, etc) from Wikipedia

-The scripts in this folder are meant to assist in the creation of two database files:
+The scripts in this folder are meant to assist in the creation of two datasets:

-* imdb.db
+* imdb.db (Sqlite3 DB, ~1 GB)
-* wikipedia.db
+* wikipedia.p (Python dicctionary, ~15 MB)

-**Note: These database files are rather large, and take a non-trivial amount of time to generate!
-These files have been commited to Git LFS and should be checked out directly to be used in the application.
+**Note: These database files take a non-trivial amount of time to generate!
+These files have been uploaded elsewhere and should be checked out directly to be used in the application.
 The scripts located in this repo have only been uploaded for reproducability.
 See the [Downloads](#downloads) section for more information.**

-Both database files are indexed by IMDB "title numbers" (also known as *tconst*s).
+Both data files are indexed by IMDB "title numbers" (also known as *tconst*s).
 These identifiers generally take the form of `tt<some number>`.
 For example, the IMDB title number for the movie *The Incredible HulK (2008)* is `tt0800080`.
 These identifiers are used for two reasons:

 * All of IMDB's publicly available datasets are keyed by *tconst*.
 * Wikidata allows us to query the corresponding Wikipedia page for a movie using its tconst.